Updated on November 15, 2023

 Who Is at Risk for Ativan Addiction?

 Anyone can develop an addiction to Ativan.
-However, some factors increase your risk.
-They include:
+However, there are some factors that increase your risk.

 • A history of drug or alcohol abuse